Etched Glass & Plastic Sundials

 Date: mid 2002

-Present Location: 200 glasses were made and are now scattered throughout The Netherlands.
+Present Location: 200 glasses were made originally and are now scattered throughout Holland.

 Orientation: variable.
 Glass must rest on horizontal table but works only when oriented towards the sun's direction.